top of page

 Gradients tend to be gentle unless the climb to Roseberry Topping is being attempted.

-After rain all paths can be very muddy.
+After rain some paths can be muddy.

-Refreshments: Great Ayton and Woodhouse Farm cafe
+Refreshments: Great Ayton and Fletcher's (Woodhouse) Farm cafe

 Walk A - from 1 to 2 on the map

 In about 100 yards go right through a cast iron kissing gate and a tiny wood, followed by open fields.
-More kissing gates follow including one giving access to a sunken section of the path which partly obscures the view of Cleveland lodge to the left.
+More kissing gates follow including one giving access to a sunken section of the path which partly obscures the view of Cleveland Lodge to the left.

-Soon after crossing the Middlesbrough to Whitby railway line you climb across a large add to the wood.
+Soon after crossing the Middlesbrough to Whitby railway line you climb across a large field to the wood.
 A National Trust information post stands at the first crossing of paths.
 A return walk to the village can be made either to the left (see Walk B below) or right (see Walk C below).

 Walk B - from 2 to 1 via 3 on the map